reviewpad/.github/docs/CONTRIBUTING.md

 We use short-lived feature branches and pull requests to introduce changes to the codebase.

 Reviewpad will take care of most of the automation so that 90% of the pull requests do not stay open for longer than a few hours (even for outside contributors).

-Because of the limitation in described in the [official GitHub documentation](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#using-the-github_token-in-a-workflow):

-> When you use the repository's GITHUB_TOKEN to perform tasks, events triggered by the GITHUB_TOKEN will not create a new workflow run.

-We run the Reviewpad action with an access token from the [reviewpad-bot](https://github.com/reviewpad-bot).
-As soon as GitHub resolves this [issue](https://github.community/t/triggering-a-new-workflow-from-another-workflow/16250), the automation actions should be done through the `github-actions (bot)`.

 ### Pull Requests